slatedocs/slate/source/includes/api/_timeOffRequest.md

 Creates a new timeOffRequest record.

-+<p>Parameters: Any attributes of a timeOffRequest object except "id", "last_status_update", or "status_update_by" may be specified.
-Minimally, "start_date" and "member/external_member" must be specified.  "timezone" defaults to the organization's timezone.  "status" defaults to "0" (New).  "paid" defaults to false.
-Start and end dates may only fall on even five minute times.</p>
+Parameters: Any attributes of a timeOffRequest object except "id", "last_status_update", or "status_update_by" may be specified.
+Minimally, "start_date" and "member/external_member" must be
+specified.  "timezone" defaults to the organization's timezone.
+"status" defaults to "0" (New).  "paid" defaults to false.
+Start and end dates may only fall on even five minute times.

 Response: On success, an `id` attribute will provide the identifier for the new timeOffRequest.